Student Travel Programs

 Educational Discovery Tours’s Flagship Educational Tours Program provides teachers with the ability to bring California Educational Tours to life for students and parents.
 Our curriculum-driven educational tours allow students to learn through hands-on, highly interactive experiences.
 Your students will see their classroom studies come to life as they follow the footsteps of the most important figures in California History.

-Our experienced and educated trip leaders explain all facets of California history as your students travel through time.
+Our experienced and educated trip leaders explain all facets of California history as your students travel through time on their California educational tour.

 When your students arrive at Marshall Park, the first gold discovery site in California, our authentic history presenters greet your group and bring history to life.
 Students pan for gold on the American River with our exclusive certified geologist.
 Each student receives a vial and gold pouch to store and keep the gems they find.